felixsuwarno/Fintech-CicaPRIME-Credit-Risk-Lending-Portfolio-Analytics/README.md

 - **Decide who is included**: <br>
 	Mark customers as included only if their full 180-day window fits inside the data.
 - **Calculate inactivity score**:<br>
-  	For customers are not included the score is set to NULL Included and has no second loand, assign score = 1 Included and second loan is within 180 days, calculate score = days between loans ÷ 180<br>
+  	For customers are not included the score is set to NULL<br>
+  	Included and has no second loand, assign score = 1<br>
+  	Included and second loan is within 180 days, calculate score = days between loans ÷ 180<br>
   	Included and second loan is outside 180 days, assign score = 1<br>
 - **Attach customer attributes**: <br>